 How to Stay Active During Retirement

 Staying active is a key ingredient in a healthy life, but where do you start if you’re not already involved in some kind of ikigai?
-If you’re a part of an assisted living community or considering one, you’ll find that there are plenty of activities that you can engage in with your peers.
+If you’re considering a nearby assisted living community or are a part of one, you’ll find that there are plenty of activities that you can engage in with your peers.

 Swimming is a great activity for seniors because it is low impact and is a low-injury-risk form of working out.
 However, physical activity is not the only form of staying active; joining a gardening club or some kind of social group can be the perfect way to connect with your peers while keeping your mind focused on something that you enjoy waking up to every day.

 When seeking out senior living communities, take a look at the activities that they offer to see if there are any that really stand out to you.
 Many of these communities have lots of events, social groups, or workout classes that you’ll want to enjoy on a day-to-day basis.